neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

    - `attributes?: Attribute[]` - adds attributes for the transaction
    - `signers?: Signer[]` - sender and the scope of signature
    - `network?: string` - network to submit this request to.
 If omitted, will default to network the provider is currently set to
-   - `extraSystemFee?: string` - this fee will be added to system fee
+   - `extraSystemFee?: string` - this fee will be added to system fee (Double Value represented as a String)
-   - `extraNetworkFee?: string` - this fee will be added to network fee
+   - `extraNetworkFee?: string` - this fee will be added to network fee (Double Value represented as a String)
    - `broadcastOverride?: boolean` - in the case that the dApp would like to be responsible for broadcasting the signed transaction rather than the provider

 ##### Returns